123wowow123/chronopin/content.md

 Spotlight - show right side panel of things favorited in the next 30 days.
 Click link to scroll to item Trending - same as above but for trending.
 Also show local trending Support multiple end dates per pin

+Treading in next 7,15,30 days use tags for sumerization AI

 Create a workout routine for 7 days etc with pins (can refer to 2020, 2021 etc workout routine)